gliptak/lecture-source-py/source/rst/optgrowth.rst

 In the second last line we are using linear interpolation.

-In the last line, the expectation in :eq:`fcbell20_optgrowth` is computed via Monte Carlo, using the approximation
+In the last line, the expectation in :eq:`fcbell20_optgrowth` is computed via the Monte Carlo method, using the approximation

 .. math::